 The elephant in the room

 Could it be the idea of having something inserted into your body is horrifying to you?
-Is it more related to being bent over in a vulnerable position (your doctor will usually have you lie on your side anyway)?
+Is it more related to being bent over in a vulnerable position (although, actually, your doctor will usually have you lie on your side)?
 What about if it's a female doctor?
 Are you afraid of the results?

-I tend to look at the DRE this way.
-I’d rather have a finger inserted in my butt versus a scalpel any day.
-I wonder how many men would still be alive today if we weren’t stuck with these outdated ideas about the DRE.
+I tend to look at the DRE this way: I would rather have a finger inserted in my anus versus a scalpel any day.
+I wonder how many men would still be alive today if we were not stuck with these outdated ideas about the DRE.

 Get both – DRE & PSA

 Granted, there is a lot of misinformation among men about the DRE and what actually happens.
 Please talk to your doctor about getting the DRE and/or PSA.
-If your doctor is against both, be sure to ask why and what would they suggest?
+If your doctor is against both, be sure to ask why and what they would suggest.
 Be sure to advocate for yourself.